0cjs/hwdev/kp25tk/README.md

   - 4×4 layout for hex digits `0` to `F`
   - 4 keys at the top and 4 keys at the right for commands
 * 3 independent debounced switches:
+  - Debounce time can be configured by changing a resistor value (see below).
-  - All 3 provide positive and negative logic outputs
+  - All 3 provide positive and negative logic outputs.
   - 1 key at upper right hand corner of switch array for NMI interrupt
   - 1 tactile switch for RESET
   - 1 slide switch for a user-selected function